experiments-albererre/dockerFather/README.md

 NOTE 2: `-p 3000:80` refers to the port 3000 in my local machine, whereas port 80 refers to the docker container port (this port will be used for the docker app running inside)

+NOTE 3: `--name` this is optional, but useful.
+Provides a name to easily locate the docker container.

 ## Main difference between RUN and CMD commands:

 The RUN command just execute a command in terminal